Day 1: Spectral

-The name “The La Brea Tar Pits” is redundant (translation: The The Tar Tar Pits), but it means well, is incredibly cool, and consistently tops rank as one of my favorite places to go in all of Los Angeles.
+“The La Brea Tar Pits” is a redundant name (translation: The The Tar Tar Pits), but it means well, is incredibly cool, and consistently tops rank as one of my favorite places to go in Los Angeles.

 It is the single largest active ice age fossil dig on the planet, and everybody should go there at least once in their life, for it is glorious.

 They’re still bubbling today, and if you fell in you’d likely be screwed.

 Paleontologists find predator to prey at a 10:1 ratio, likely because after the thirsty animal falls in and gets stuck, it cries out for help, ringing the chow bell for all predators within earshot.